Easy Homemade Stovetop Stuffing (Better Than Boxed!)

 • MAKE BREAD CUBES: Toast bread to golden brown (alternatively bake in oven for 5-8 minutes, turning once).
 Cut or rip into 1/2 inch/1.3 cm pieces/cubes.

-• SAUTE VEGETABLES: While bread is toasting, heat 2 tbsp. butter (or oil) on medium in a skillet or non stick pan.
+• SAUTÉ VEGETABLES: While bread is toasting, heat 2 tbsp. butter (or oil) on medium heat in large skillet or non stick pan.
 Add onion, celery, garlic (and pepper or other veggies you're using).
 Sauté for 4-5 minutes.
-Add diced apple, poultry seasonings and thyme and sauté another 1 minutes.
+Add diced apple, poultry seasonings and thyme and sauté another 1 minute.

 • FINISH STOVETOP STUFFING: Add bread cubes and parsley.
 Mix in 1/2 cup/118 ml broth a little at a time to moisten.
 Let bread absorb it.
 Add more broth if needed to get the consistency you like (more if you like stuffing moist, less if you like it drier).
 Taste and add salt and pepper as needed.
 Lower heat to low, cover and let it sit for 5 minutes to allow bread cubes to absorb flavors.
 Stir and serve.